Columbia, SC, September 9, 2020 –

-As of right now, we are postponing our remaining in-person trainings, tax clinics and events for March and April.
+As of right now, we are postponing or moving online our remaining in-person trainings, tax clinics and events for the remainder of 2020.
 We are also taking steps to minimize the threat of the virus spreading in our trainings and our communities by working remotely and moving all meetings and outreach online.
 Our Contact Center will remain open and available to the public during this time.
 You can reach our Contact Center at 800.726.8774 Monday through Friday 8:30 AM to 5:00 PM.

 What You Can Do